Dquez/streamezy/README.md

 * [redux-thunk](https://github.com/reduxjs/redux-thunk/) - Thunk middleware for Redux, enables actions to return functions.
 * [semantic ui](https://semantic-ui.com/) - Front-end framework for styling

+## Inspiration
+As a course assistant for Columbia's coding bootcamp, I noticed there were issues with the streaming service, panopto, that could be easily fixed.
+I wanted a way to avoid the pain point of having to log in with specific credentials to create a live video, which would then be uploaded to a proprietary application for students to view.
+With Streamezy, you just create your live stream, send the URL out, and you can view the stream with minimal time lag (about 5-10 seconds).

 ## Author

 - [Dariell Vasquez](https://github.com/Dquez)